spryker/spryker-docs/docs/scos/dev/back-end-development/yves/adding-translations-for-yves.md

 ## Usage in Twig templates

-The translation function is provided by [Symfony translation component](http://symfony.com/doc/current/book/translation.html).
+The translation function is provided by the [Symfony translation component](http://symfony.com/doc/current/book/translation.html).

 ### Simple translation